fallingmeteorite/task_scheduling/README.md

 3.Most of the API calls for this task scheduling can be added to the scheduler for execution as tasks.

-4. The log display level is available
+4.The log display level is available
 ```
 from task_scheduling.common import set_log_level